 Since that time, Ruth and her husband Christos have written as partners for television and film.
 Their work has been nominated for numerous awards, including SHINE and GLAAD awards.
 They’ve written movie screenplays for Universal, Sony and Warner Brothers, as well as such actors as George Clooney and Morgan Freeman.
 Their produced credits include the indie films THE BREED and PARADOX.
-In television, they’ve worked with award-winning actors like Michael Emerson, Viola Davis and Vincent D’Onofrio.
-Their credits include NUMBERS and LAW & ORDER: SVU, where Dick Wolf called their episode “Mercy” his favorite of the series and “an incredible paradigm for where the show should be going”.
-Most recently, they were brought in by Drew Goddard to be part of the inaugural writing staff of the acclaimed Marvel/Netflix television show DAREDEVIL.
+In television, they’ve worked with award-winning actors Michael Emerson, Viola Davis and Vincent D’Onofrio.
+Their credits include NUMBERS and LAW & ORDER: SVU, where during the 400th episode celebration Dick Wolf called their show “Mercy” his favorite of the series and “a high water mark”.
+Most recently, they were brought in by Drew Goddard to be part of the inaugural writing staff of the acclaimed Marvel/Netflix television show DAREDEVIL, which was nominated for several Emmys and won a Saturn Award for Best New Media Series.
 Since its release, it has become Netflix’s highest rated show, and their episode has been one of the most critically acclaimed by reviewers from the Los Angeles Times to Nerdist.
 The Gages’ first collaboration on a graphic novel is the historical epic, THE LION OF RORA.